-Steam ejector operation.
-Animation by Croll Reynolds (www.croll.com).
-Steam-ejectors use a motivating fluid (steam) and pressure-to-velocity energy conversion to create vacuum.
+Steam ejectors use a motivating fluid and pressure-to-velocity energy conversion to create vacuum.

-Nozzles convert high-pressure steam to high-velocity stem in the mixing chamber to create a low-pressure region.
+Nozzles convert high-pressure steam to high-velocity steam in the mixing chamber to create a low-pressure region.

-Steam and entrained air travel down the diffuser, losing kinetic energy and increasing pressure.
+As the steam and entrained air travels down the diffuser, kinetic energy is lost and pressure increases again.

-Condensers remove steam from the system and reduce load on later stages.
+Condensers are included to remove steam from the system and reduce load on later stages.

 Steam ejector systems provide the lowest capital costs among vacuum process pumps.